BOJ: So Long Deflation, Hello Inflation

 Japan just declared there is no more deflation.
 Does that strike anybody as incredibly important?
 It should.
 They are still pedal-to-the-medal trying to drive inflation.
-When it comes they will have to slam on the breaks which will crash markets (NYSEARCA:SPY)(NYSEARCA:EWJ).
-If they don't slam on the breaks inflation is about to get out of control.
+When it comes they will have to slam on the brakes which will crash markets (NYSEARCA:SPY)(NYSEARCA:EWJ).
+If they don't slam on the brakes inflation is about to get out of control.
 Record easing mixed with 2% and ticking inflation is an incredible risk for runaway inflation.

 BOJ: Hello Inflation, Good-bye Deflation